openbrewhub/open-brew/README.md

 - Versioning for further development
 - Multi language support
 - Automation details possible but not required
-- Definement of multiple recipes in one document
 - Free definition of brew steps
 - Enums for often used values
 - Support for multiple units, etc.